larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 ## Proposal {#prop-chair-roles}

-In order to allow the IETF Chair to delegate the role of IESG Chair to another AD (as arguably intended to be allowed by {{!RFC2026}}), the following updates to existing RFCs are proposed:
+To allow the IETF Chair to delegate the role of IESG Chair to another AD (as arguably intended to be allowed by {{!RFC2026}}), the following updates to existing RFCs are proposed:

 1. Remove the sentence "The IETF Chair also chairs the IESG and is the